iisnotavailable/iisnotavailable/README.md

 # Hi 👋

-### 1 | 💻 This is the place where i publish my experiments and projects
+### 1 | This is the place where i publish my experiments and projects 💻

-- 🌱 Learning to build an operating system
+- 💾 Learning to build an operating system
-- 🔭 Working on modern compiler construction and engineering
 - 💬 Learning the C programming language and X86_64
+- 🚀 Stay tuned, new project coming soon...

-### 2 | 🤘 About me
+### 2 | About me 💁‍♂️
 - Linux user :penguin:
 - Low level programming addicted :zap:
 - Vs-code user :pencil2:

+### 3 | Hobby ✈️
+- Passionate about exploring new places, cultures, and landscapes 🌍
+- Always eager to learn new things and expand my horizons 🧠
+- Enjoying weightlifting and staying active at the gym 🏋️‍♂️

-### 3 | 🧰 Toolbox
+### 4 | Toolbox 🧰

 #### Languages
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)